Put System Rescue CD on USB using Windows

 How to Create a System Rescue USB from the ISO

-Upon reboot, you should be running System Rescue CD from your USB flash memory stick.
+Finally, upon reboot, you should be presented with a YUMI Boot Menu allowing you to select and run System Rescue CD from your flash drive.

 Put System Rescue CD on USB using Windows published under Flash drive installs using Windows